DLAV-G21/CARPEv3/README.md

 Also, intuitively, the data augmentation modifies each image and therefore it will take longer to converge as different images are seen at each epoch (compared to the baseline).
 Note that we also have a small steps around step 30k (which corresponds to the epoch 200 approximately) where we divide the learnign rate by 10.
 Therefore, as a future work it could be nice to see what are the exact implications of using specific LR-scheduler and train for a longer period.

 The transfer learning objective corresponds to the fact that we will start from the solution of the paper [POET](https://github.com/amathislab/poet) that was trained to detect person in images, change the number of queries and the head to comply with our problems and use the pretrained transformer encoder-decoder.
 The idea is to see if we can reach a better average precision than training from DETR which is trained for a different (object detection instead of keypoint detection).
 The pretrained weight of POET can be found [here](https://github.com/amathislab/poet) and the pretrained weights of DETR are directly usable in the code if you launch the train script with the parameter `--pretrained_detr`.
 Due to time constraints, we trained the whole network together, the queries and the weights had a higher learning rate than the transformer encoder-decoder.
-However, we cansee in the loss that it took even more time to converge (and the loss is still higher than the other).
+However, we cansee in the loss that it took even more time to converge (and the loss is still higher than the other as you can see in the bottom right figure).
 Maybe a future idea for training would be to first freeze the CNN, Transformer encoder and decoder layer and then after the queries and the head had time to calibrate a bit (after let's say 30 epochs9, let the whole network train together.
 This may give better results.